The bowel is part of our digestive system. The digestive system starts at the mouth and ends at the anus. It has two main functions:

 - Threlfall TJ, Thompson JR. Cancer incidence and mortality in Western Australia, 2014.
 [Internet] Perth: Department of Health; 2015 [cited 2017 February 15]; Available from: http://www.health.wa.gov.au/wacr/statistics/stats_full.cfm.

-- World Cancer Research Fund, American Institute for Cancer Research.
-Food, Nutrition, Physical Activity, and the Prevention of Cancer: a Global Perspective [Internet].
-Washington DC: AICR; 2007 [cited 2013 August 1].
-Available from: http://www.dietandcancerreport.org/cancer_resource_center/er_full_report_english.php.
+- World Cancer Research Fund/American Institute for Cancer Research.
+Diet, Nutrition, Physical Activity and Cancer: a Global Perspective [Internet]. ; 2017 [cited 2018 September 12].
+Available from: https://www.wcrf.org/dietandcancer/recommendations-about#download_block.

 - Australian Cancer Network Colorectal Cancer Guidelines Revision Committee.
 Clinical practice guidelines for the prevention, early detection and management of Colorectal Cancer.
 Sydney: The Cancer Council Australia and Australian Cancer Network,; 2005 [cited 2013 June 18].
 Available from: http://www.nhmrc.gov.au/_files_nhmrc/publications/attachments/cp106_0.pdf.

 - Australian Institute of Health and Welfare, Department of Health and Ageing.
-National Bowel Cancer Screening Program: Annual Monitoring Report 2009.
-Canberra: Australian Institute of Health and Welfare, Department of Health and Ageing,2009.
+National Bowel Cancer Screening Program: Monitoring Report 2018.
+Canberra: Australian Institute of Health and Welfare, Department of Health and Ageing, 2018.